cioccarellia/ksprefs/README.md

 ```

 ## Sample project
-If you wish a complete and detailed proof of concept with code examples you can look at the :app module of this repository, you will find an android app that's about this library and its functions.
+If you wish a complete and detailed PoC with code examples you can check out the :app module of this repository, you will find an android app that's about this library and its functions in depth.

 ## Concept
 Android default SharedPreferences APIs allows you to dynamically store some configuration data on your application internal (and private) storage.